ucsdidea/deep_learning/README.md

 ## Installation
-If you previously installed Python using Anaconda, you can install the required packages using the following commands:
+If you previously installed Python using Anaconda (https://www.continuum.io/downloads), you can install the required packages using the following commands:

 ### macOS
 1. open Terminal.app